-Home and Community-Based Services-Adult Mental Health (HCBS-AMH) is a program available in certain local mental health authority service regions that provides home and community-based services to adults with serious mental illness.
+One of the options enabling adults with serious mental illness to remain in the community is the Home and Community-Based Services-Adult Mental Health (HCBS-AMH).
+This program is available in certain local mental health and behavioral health authority service regions.
+HCBS-AMH provides home and community-based services to adults with serious mental illness.
 The program provides services to match each person's needs to help them live and be successful in their chosen community.
 Services are designed to support long-term recovery from mental illness.

 What Are the Benefits of HCBS-AMH Services?

 - Services allow people to stay in their community and meet their goals.

 - People can choose from many different services.